sami-chaaban/starparser/README.md

 ## Relion GUI Usage<a name="reliongui"></a>

 * Use the External commands tab to run starparser within Relion.
-You don't need the double dash ```--``` in this case.
+You don't need the double dash ```--``` for the options (i.e. "Param label") in this case.

 ![Relion-GUI-1](https://github.com/sami-chaaban/StarParser/blob/main/Images/Relion-1.png?raw=true "Relion-GUI-1")